 Steam passenger rides usually run at Rowley Station during weekends in main season, depending on availability of locomotives.

-This unique full day experience allows you to prepare, steer and drive our 1931 Fowler Steam Roller through Beamish Museum.Read more
+This unique full day experience allows you to prepare and operate our 1931 Fowler Steam Roller through Beamish Museum.Read more

-Our knowledgeable engager will take you through the history and operation of the Steam Roller, after which you will have a unique chance to drive the Steam Roller through the museum’s grounds.Read more
+Our knowledgeable engager will take you through the history and operation of the Steam Roller, after which you will have a unique chance to operate the Steam Roller through the museum’s grounds.Read more